terhechte/appventure.me-codebase/_posts/2011-12-07-fast-nsdictionary-traversal-in-objective-c.markdown

 </pre></div>

 Fantastic isn't it?
 In fact, that's how I did most of my more complex dictionary lookups in [InstaDesk](http://www.instadesk-app.com) until I recently realized that that could be a terrible performance hog.
-You see, KVO allows to do fantastic things, but that comes at a certain implementation overhead since much of it's magic is added dynamically runtime.
+You see, KVO allows to do fantastic things, but that comes at a certain implementation overhead since much of it's magic is added dynamically at runtime.
 So I wondered how much worse KVO access is against raw dictionary access.
 To find that out, I wrote this benchmark.

 <script extsrc="https://gist.github.com/1444444.js?file=slow_kvo_dictionary_example1.m">//</script>